- Voice search is rapidly gaining in popularity. Comscore predicts that 50% of searches will be made through voice search by 2020.

 #4 keep it simple

-When you optimize your site for voice search you’ll need to set aside your literary ambitions.
+To excel at voice search SEO, you’ll need to set aside your literary ambitions.

 Because digital assistants are in the habit of mangling words.
 We’ve all seen this happen when we try to send a message and Siri completely botches the transcription.
 Fortunately, when you force yourself to keep it simple, you also provide more value.
 That means less fluff and thin content, and more substance.